-provides an opportunity for children to become familiar with Venn diagrams, whilst reinforcing knowledge of number properties.
-Placing numbers in a Venn diagram requires children think of more than one property of a number at the same time.
+This problem provides an opportunity for children to become familiar with Venn diagrams, whilst reinforcing knowledge of number properties.
+Placing numbers in a Venn diagram requires children to consider more than one property of a number at the same time.
 This problem is also a good context in which to encourage learners to articulate their reasoning.

 You can set the children off on the task, either using the interactivity if you have access to tablets/computers, or on paper.
 This sheet contains copies of the first two diagrams in the problem.
 If children work in pairs it will encourage them to construct mathematical arguments to convince each other where on the diagram each number belongs.
 Explaining out loud in this way often helps to clarify thinking and will give a purpose for accurate use of mathematical vocabulary.

 Some learners might find it easier to collect numbers with a certain property, for example, even numbers or numbers less than 10, in single circles.
-Then to look at those that should go in both circles.
+Then they can look at those that should go in both circles.